-You will be supported by your team midwife to breathe slowly or pant as your baby’s head is being born.
-They will then help you birth your baby by delivering their shoulders.
+You will be supported by your team midwife to breathe slowly or pant as your baby’s head is being born to try to prevent any tearing.
+They will then help you birth your baby by delivering their shoulders if necessary.
 Once your baby is born, you should be able to hold them right away, as long as they are well.

 Birth partners often cut the cord.
 The midwife will guide you through this, so don’t worry.